Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 When the show first premiered, the TV ratings didn't exist yet, and the show was a bit tamer.
 For example, in "Spanish Translation", the only inappropriate thing is Kevin Meaney saying "Oh my God!" twice and talking about Communist spies.

-One Common Sense Media review of Garfield and Friends was under the impression that Garfield and Friends was innapropiate for children under 10 because of a scene in the Snow White episode where Orson and Roy kiss Wade.
+One Common Sense Media review of Garfield and Friends was under the impression that the show was inappropriate for children under 10 because of a scene in the Snow White episode where Orson and Roy kiss Wade.
 Actually, what happened was that Wade was forced to be Snow White because "wild coyotes" were over the hills, and Orson was stupid enough to let THIS happen to Wade.

 Likely not intended; but TiVo suggestions, if left on, would often give you suggestions based on what channel you recorded.
 If you recorded something off the [adult swim] block, it wouldn't be uncommon to see it suggesting stuff for younger audiences, Nickelodeon, or Toon Disney.